ocrest/broccoli-sass-image-vars/README.md

 `[options.image_root]` *{String|null}*

-A substring which must be cut out from the images location URL.
+A prefix which must be cut out from the image URLs.

 Default value: `null`